joseilaffitte/my_website/content/blogs/challenge_bikes.md

 Should you use the mean or the median to calculate your expected rentals?
 Why?
 > In order to calculate the expected rentals we used the mean of rented bikes/montly since we thought this was a better measurement.
 Since the monthly data of the actual rented bikes does not seem to be heavily right/left skewed, the mean is a good tool to calcukate the expected rentals.
 If the data were heavily skewed, we would have changed to the median.

-# Deliverables

-As usual, there is a lot of explanatory text, comments, etc. You do not need these, so delete them and produce a stand-alone document that you could share with someone.
-Knit the edited and completed R Markdown file as an HTML document (use the "Knit" button at the top of the script editor window) and upload it to Canvas.

-# Details

-- Who did you collaborate with: Awashti Palak, Kaikati Jeffrey, Laffitte Jose, Opre Valeria, Wang Hanyu, Zhang Jasmine
-- Approximately how much time did you spend on this problem set: Monday 2h, Wednesday 2h , Thursday 7h, Friday 2h - total of13h
-- What, if anything, gave you the most trouble: Defining the mortality rate has been a challenge for us, and also having to join the dataframes by two variables (countries and years)